-For the ultimate retail therapy, the shopping centre houses the likes of David Jones, Myer, Hugo Boss, Oroton, Sass and Bide, Swarovski and many more well-loved brands.
-Beauty lovers can find Mecca Maxima, Inglot, Lush, Aveda, Napoleon Perdis and L'occitane stores.
+For the ultimate retail therapy, the shopping centre houses the likes of David Jones, Myer, Boss, Oroton, Swarovski and many more well-loved brands.
+Beauty lovers can find Mecca Maxima, Lush, Aesop, Napoleon Perdis and L'occitane En Provence stores.

 Whether you're after breakfast, a leisurely lunch, dinner, takeaway convenience or coffee and a treat, Canberra Centre is the ultimate dining destination.
-With sidewalk cafes and exceptional restaurants such as RAKU and Vapiano, as well as two impressive food courts - there's something for everyone.
+With sidewalk cafes and exceptional restaurants such as RAKU, the famous ice cream shop, Anita Gelato, as well as two impressive food courts - there's something for everyone.

 Canberra Centre also houses the Capital’s largest movie house, Dendy Cinema which showcases the latest releases, family favourites and blockbuster hits.
 Looking for dinner and a movie?
 Head to their Premium Lounge where you can unwind with a glass of wine or a pint of brew before the movie.
 Then sit back and relax in the theatre's luxurious reclining chair while indulging on the in-cinema catering menu.

 Open Mon to Thurs from 9am - 5.30pm; Friday from 9am - 9pm;

 Saturday from 9am - 5pm and Sunday from 10am - 4pm

 Just a short walk from the Canberra Centre you’ll find No Name Lane - the perfect place to recharge after a busy day of retail therapy or enjoy some quality time with friends over coffee.